ibm-cloud-docs/hpc-slurm/setting-up-api.md

 # Setting up the IBM Cloud Schematics API
 {: #setting-up-api}

-Before you begin using the {{site.data.keyword.bplong}} API to deploy Slurm, review and complete the following prerequisites:
+Before you begin using the {{site.data.keyword.bplong}} API to deploy {{site.data.keyword.slurm_short}}, review and complete the following prerequisites:

 1. Make sure that you have access to an {{site.data.keyword.cloud_notm}} account and that you generated an {{site.data.keyword.cloud_notm}} API key to authenticate to {{site.data.keyword.cloud_notm}}.
 2. If the git repository that hosts the Terraform code is not public, generate a [personal GitHub access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token){: external} for authentication.
 If you are using the [public {{site.data.keyword.cloud_notm}} GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-slurm){: external} (broken link), you do not need to complete this task.